Cutting, or eating fewer calories to drop fat while lifting weights, can be tricky.

 Total Fat: 4g

-Why we like it: If weight loss is your goal, there's not much to complain about with the Epic meat bars.
+Why I like it: If weight loss is your goal, there’s not much to complain about with the Epic meat bars.
 For only 100 calories, you get 15g of protein!
-That's nuts!
-There's also only 1g of carbs in the whole bar, which makes this perfect for keto and paleo (these bars were actually inspired by the paleo diet).
+That’s nuts!
+There’s also only 1g of carbs in the whole bar, which makes this perfect for keto and paleo (these bars were actually inspired by the paleo diet) and other low carb weight loss diets.
 The taste is delicious and totally unique in the world of high protein bars.
 Seriously, where else can you get flavors like chicken sriracha and bacon and maple?

 Potential Drawbacks: These bars are the most expensive option on this list.
 Super low carb may not work for everyone’s diet.